-Find fun activity ideas in the calendar below for the men in your senior facility that you can easily add to your facility’s activity calendar.
+Find fun activity ideas in the calendar below for the men in your assisted living facility that you can easily add to your facility’s activity calendar.

 TIP: Click on the links in the calendar box below to see more information about each activity.

 TIP: Use the following monthly themes as inspiration for activity ideas.

 - American Adventures Month

 - Boomers Making a Difference Month

 - Bystander Awareness Month